Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Fairness of Nash Equilibria of Round-Robin

 Thus, bidding according to $v_1, v_2$ is not a PNE.
 The example is minimal, in the sense that with just $1$ agent or less than $3$ goods truth-telling is a PNE of Round-Robin almost trivially.

 Before moving to the main technical part of this section, we discuss some assumptions that again are without loss of generality, and give an easy proof for the case of two agents.
-As we have mentioned in the Introduction, it is known that, as an algorithm, Round-Robin outputs \efo allocations when all agents have additive valuation functions \cite{Markakis17-survey,CaragiannisKMPS19}.
-Also Round-Robin as a mechanism is known to have PNE for any instance where \textit{no agent values two goods exactly the same}, and at least some such equilibria (namely, the ones consistent with the so-called \emph{bluff profile}) are easy to compute \cite{GW17}.
+Round-Robin as a mechanism is known to have PNE for any instance where \textit{no agent values two goods exactly the same}, and at least some such equilibria (namely, the ones consistent with the so-called \emph{bluff profile}) are easy to compute \cite{GW17}.
 From a technical point of view, this assumption that all the valuation functions induce strict preference rankings is convenient, as it greatly reduces the number of corner cases one has to deal with.
-However, as we show in Theorem \ref{thm:general_bluff} in Appendix \ref{app:strict-vs-ties}, the result of \citet{GW17} extends to general additive valuation functions.
+However, as we show in Theorem \ref{thm:general_bluff} in the Appendix, the result of \citet{GW17} on the existence of Round-Robin's PNE extends to general additive valuation functions.
 On a different but related note, we assume, for the remainder of this section, that all the bid vectors induce strict preference rankings (but not necessarily consistent with the preference rankings induced by the corresponding valuation functions).
 This is without loss of generality, because even if a bid vector contains some bids that are equal to each other, a strict preference ranking is imposed by the lexicographic tie-breaking of the mechanism itself.
 So, formally, when we abuse the notation and write $g\succ_i h$ we mean that either $\bm{b}_i(g) > \bm{b}_i(h)$, or $\bm{b}_i(g) = \bm{b}_i(h)$ and $g$ has a lower index than $h$ in the standard naming of goods as $g_1, g_2, \ldots, g_m$.

-Next we show that for only two agents all PNE of Round-Robin are \efo with respect to the real valuation functions.
+Next, we show that for only two agents all PNE of Round-Robin are \efo with respect to the real valuation functions.
 To appreciate this easy result, one should compare it to the involved general proof of Theorem \ref{thm:main_theorem_for_n} in the next section, the full complexity of which seems to be necessary even for $n=3$.
 The straightforward but crucial observation that makes things work here is that envy-freeness and proportionality are equivalent when there are only two agents.

 \begin{theorem} For any fair division instance $\mathcal{I}=(\{1,2\},M,\mathbf{v})$, every PNE of the Round-Robin mechanism is \efo with respect to the valuation functions $v_1,v_2$. \end{theorem}

 \begin{proof} Suppose towards a contradiction that this is not the case.
 That is, there exists a PNE $\mathbf{b} = (\bm{b}_{1}, \bm{b}_{2})$ such that in the allocation $(A_1, A_2)$ returned by Round-Robin$(\mathbf{b})$ at least one of the agents envies the other, even after removing the most valuable good from her bundle.
 We will examine each agent separately.